linguistsherry/linguistsherry.github.io/_pages/nlp.md

 ---

 <p>
 <b>Digital Humanities</b> was established with the goal of "advancing the humanities with code, communication, and community".
-We use state-of-the-art digital tools to enrich education and research in the humanities.
-Our programs integrate digital and humanities education, teaching, and research.
+Our programs integrate digital and humanities education, teaching, and research, using state-of-the-art digital tools to enrich education and research in the humanities.
 </p>

 <p>
-I serve as a Graduate Assisant in the Spring 2021 Project, <b>"Technology and Language Learning"</b>.
-My main responsibilities include assistanting NLP tasks in the project, and mentoring a group of around 20 undergraduate students with a Computer Science background.
-My supervisors were Professor Stephanie Ann Frampton (Faculty Director) and Ryaan Ahmed (Technical Director).
+I serve as a Graduate Assisant in the Spring 2021 Project, <b>"Machine Learning Applications for Remote Language Instruction"</b>.
+My main responsibilities include assistanting NLP tasks in the project and mentoring a group of 20+ undergraduate students mostly with a Computer Science background.
+My supervisors were Professor Stephanie Ann Frampton (Faculty Director), Takako Aikawa (Faculty Fellow), Ryaan Ahmed (Technical Director).
 </p>